-“Lies we Tell”, “Dancer”, “Interlude in Prague”.
-“The Banishing” and “Blinded by the Light”.
-“No Way Through”, “Angels in the Asylum”, “The Reckoning” and “The Loss Adjuster”, “We Too Together”, “Inspector Sun and the Curse of The Black Widow”, “Dali Land”, “Lapwing” and “Final Account”
+“Lies we Tell”, “Dancer”, “Interlude in Prague”, “The Banishing”, “Blinded by the Light”.
+“Angels in the Asylum”, “The Reckoning”, “The Loss Adjuster”, “We Too Together”, “Inspector Sun and the Curse of The Black Widow”, “Dali Land”, “Lapwing” and “Final Account”

-Peter acts for Buffalo Pictures and has been the principal lawyer on the “Doc Martin” series (currently in its 10th season) and has acted for the producers on each of the previous series, its precursors and spin offs since 1994.
-Other TV work includes “Arthur & George”, “Manhunt” “Manhunt 2 Night Stalker” and the “Islands of” Series (Britain, Australia and America, the Pacific).
+Peter acts for Buffalo Pictures and has been the principal lawyer on the “Doc Martin” series (currently in its 10th season) and has acted for the producers on each of the previous series, its precursors and spinoffs since 1994.
+Other TV work includes “Arthur & George”, “Manhunt” “Manhunt 2 Night Stalker” and the “Islands of” series (Britain, Australia and America, the Pacific).
 And “Close to Me”.
 He is currently working on the development of several other major TV series including an eight-part series produced by our Indian client for Netflix and several projects for our Mexican client Producciones Dopamina .

-Peter has also acted for a number of prominent documentary film makers including Nick Broomfield, Vikram Jayanti, Sophie Fiennes and Ben Lewis.
-He is currently working on a major documentary feature financed by Participant Media for his client Luke Holland
+Peter has also acted for a number of prominent documentary film makers including Nick Broomfield, Vikram Jayanti, Sophie Fiennes and Ben Lewis and the late Luke Holland.

 He is currently involved in unwinding a number of major film sale and leaseback deals as well as acquiring library titles.